orangejuice/blog/data/activity/movie-窗边的小豆豆-2023/record.en.md

 ---
-title: Little Beans by the Window
+title: "Totto-Chan: The Little Girl at the Window"
-slug: little-beans-by-the-window
 category: movie
 status: todo
 rating: 0